sumeetk321/EntiTweet/README.md

 git clone https://github.com/sumeetk321/EntiTweet.git
 ```

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required dependencies.
 These are outlined in ```app.py```.
-If running on an IDE, simply run ```app.py``` and the Flask server should start on its own.
-You can also run the following command to start the server:
+You can run the following command to start the server:

 ```bash
 flask run